 Swordtails are interesting fish that aren’t very demanding.
-They enjoy water in the 72°F- 78°F (22 to 26 °С) range and should be kept in spacious tanks with lots of swimming space as they grow quite large (4 inches on average).
+They enjoy water with temperature ranging between 72°F- 78°F (22 to 26 °С) and should be kept in spacious tanks with lots of swimming space as they grow quite large (4 inches on average).

 The female to male swordtail fish ratio in the aquarium should be 1:3, that is one male to 2-3 females, otherwise female fish will get stressed out.